 Useful gadget

 The Thermapen is chunky and easy to use.
 It gives an accurate temperature reading in only 3 seconds on its large format digital display.
 It’s waterproof, so easy to clean.
 Best of all the probe folds up when not in use.
 This means you can chuck it in a drawer and not worry about spearing yourself!
-The Thermapen switches on automatically when you unfold the probe, and it can be angled so that it’s easy to insert into whatever you’re measuring – whether it’s hot oil or other liquid, or solid foods like meat, fish or even baked goods.

 Grandma used a mixture of hake and haddock, but any flaky white fish is fine.
 There’s no need to splurge on expensive fishes like halibut though, since you’re only going to mince it!
 Staples like cod are perfect for this recipe.

-Frying fish
+Frying gefilte fish

 Interestingly, gefilte fish is not fried across most of the world.
 If I’d had to guess which nation had thought to immerse the balls in hot oil, I would probably have said America.
 No, apparently it’s we Brits who came up with the chopped and fried fishball.
 Well done us!

-Serve these hot, warm or cold, with a dollop of extra-strong chraine (horseradish and beetroot sauce) on the side.
+For a truly authentic experience, serve with a dollop of extra-strong chraine (horseradish and beetroot sauce) on the side.
 Makes 16-18.

 Chopped and fried gefilte fish balls